BabatundeDallas/BabatundeDallas/README.md

 I will be using GitHub to host my repos.

 I'm passionate about developing business solutions.
-My interest in Information System drives my professionalism and mission of addressing business challenges by extracting actionable insights from complex datasets from different sources and develop a staging pipeline.
+My interest in Information System drives my professionalism and mission of addressing business challenges by extracting actionable insights from complex datasets from different sources and develop a staging pipeline for big data.

 My journey has led me to cultivate expertise across various technology stacks, including programming and BI tools:
   </p>